fgokmenoglu/KERAS/README.md

 # KERAS
-This repository includes works for some practice about TensorFlow and Keras.
+This repository includes works about TensorFlow and Keras.